 The Defendant was a company director accused of possessing a number of unlawful files located on a multi-access business server.
 These files detailed the production of explosives, currency notes and drugs, as well as providing various tips on terrorist activities.
 The Defendant denied the allegations.
 Fields investigators developed a new forensic procedure called ‘directory-tree imaging’ in order to limit the identity of the owner of the proscribed files.
 The investigation resulted in the pre-trial acquittal of the Defendant, and provided Law Enforcement Authorities with an alternate target.

-Fields investigators successfully identified a significant anomaly in the Prosecution forensic evidence that traced directly to an acquisition procedure employed at the High Tech Crime Unit.
+Fields investigators successfully identified a significant anomaly in the Prosecution forensic evidence that was directly attributable to an acquisition procedure employed at the High Tech Crime Unit.
 Once identified, the procedure was abandoned by both the Police Force and then later by all UK Police authorities.
-The Defendant was aquitted.
+The Defendant was acquitted.

 Fields experts successfully detected the installation of a hitherto unknown remote access Trojan virus.
-They successfully demonstrated the active status of the virus, its mode of operation, and various file lists transferred to the target machine.
+They successfully demonstrated the active status of the virus, its mode of operation, and that various file lists had been transferred to the target machine because of its presence.

 S-v-V B (Commercial)